-6.3.
+3.3.
 How to use products under PBA benchmark rating

-To use products in an M&V project, you must ensure the following criteria are met:
+To use products in a benchmark rating project, you must ensure the following criteria are met:

-- any lighting product(s) installed are listed on the Register of Products (found at www.veu-registry.vic.gov.au/register-products) prior to submitting the first impact report for the project - any lighting product(s) removed as part of the project must be decommissioned in accordance with the VEET Act, Regulations made under the VEET Act, and the VEET guidelines - any mercury containing lighting product(s) replaced as part of the installation has been disposed of in a class of waste disposal facility as determined by the commission - any lighting product(s) replaced as part of the installation were not installed for the purposes of being decommissioned as part of the project (i.e. the baseline environment is not altered prior to the installation).
+any lighting product(s) installed are listed on the VEU Register of Products prior to submitting the impact report for the project

+- any lighting product(s) removed as part of the project must be decommissioned in accordance with the VEET Act, regulations made under the VEET Act, and the VEET Guidelines - any mercury containing lighting product(s) replaced as part of the installation has been disposed of in a class of waste disposal facility as determined by the commission - any lighting product(s) replaced as part of the installation were not installed for the purposes of being decommissioned as part of the project (i.e. the baseline environment is not altered prior to the installation).